yqsqq/yqsqq.github.com/source/_posts/2013-01-25-helloworld.markdown

 categories: blog
 ---

-hello everyone,
+Hello everyone,

-This is my new blog, Welcom to visit!
+This is my new Github blog address, welcome to visit!

+For contact me, send email to qsyou@thoughtworks.com.

+Thanks!